How to scale ads spend from $30k to $400k within one year with automation strategy

 Every business or advertiser will have to develop it’s own routine, but here is a basic guide as a strategic starting point.

 With Facebook buying, an ad, or group of ads (ad set), may not perform as well today as it did yesterday.
 One main objective with automation is to understand as early as possible when an ad isn’t performing, so you can switch it off, leaving the better performing ads live.
 Apply this rationale to every ad you’re running, so the worst performing ads are all turned off.

 Before you go in and change any settings for ad optimization, spend some time analyzing your historical data to understand conditions (Spent Amount/CPC/CPM/CPA/CPI), if the information is available.

-We downloaded and analyzed all statistics for the past six months to look for any correlations, so we could build rules around them.
+The team downloaded and analyzed all statistics for the past six months to look for any correlations, so they could build rules around them.

 Our automation rules